aimzmukena/Data-Analysis-with-R-/README.md

 # Data-Analysis-with-R-
-Compilation of Analytics projects using R programming language
+Compilation of Analytics projects using R programming language.
+Source code in Rmd formats and written reports with visualizations can be found.